Ruhollah Khomeini: Pre-revolutionary political activity

 A modified form of this wilayat al-faqih system was adopted after Khomeini and his followers took power, and Khomeini was the Islamic Republic's first "Guardian" Islamic scholar or "Supreme Leader".
 In the meantime, Khomeini talked only about "Islamic Government", never spelling out what exactly that meant.
-Khomenei was careful not to publicize his ideas for clerical rule outside of his Islamic network of opposition to the Shah and so not frighten away the secular middle class from his movement.
-His network may have been learning about the necessity of rule by Jurists, but "in his interview, speeches, messages and fatvas during this period, there is not a single reference to velayat-e faqih."
+Khomeini was careful not to publicize his ideas for clerical rule outside of his Islamic network of opposition to the Shah and so not frighten away the secular middle class from his movement.
+His network may have been learning about the necessity of rule by Jurists, but "in his interviews, speeches, messages and fatvas during this period, there is not a single reference to velayat-e faqih."
 Publicly his movement emphasized populism, talking about fighting for the mustazafin, (a Quranic term for the oppressed or deprived), that in this context came to mean "just about everyone in Iran except the shah and the imperial court".

-In Iran, a number of missteps by the Shah including his repression of opponents began to build opposition to his regime.
-Cassette copies of his lectures fiercely denouncing the Shah, for example as "the Jewish agent, the American serpent whose head must be smashed with a stone", became common items in the markets of Iran, helping to demythologize the power and dignity of the Shah and his reign.
+In Iran, a number of missteps by the Shah, including his repression of opponents, began to build opposition to his regime.
+Cassette copies of Khomeini's lectures fiercely denouncing the Shah, for example as "the Jewish agent, the American serpent whose head must be smashed with a stone", became common items in the markets of Iran, helping to demythologize the power and dignity of the Shah and his reign.
 As Iran became more polarized and opposition more radical, Khomeini "was able to mobilize the entire network of mosques in Iran", along with their pious faithful, regular gatherings, hitherto skeptical Mullah leaders, and the support of "over 20,000 properties and buildings throughout Iran"—a political resource the secular middle class and Shiite socialists could not hope to compete with.